 With the creation of CCGs and PCNs, GPs are in a position to influence the development of NHS services more than ever before and are also under much greater scrutiny by the public as well as by their fellow GPs.
-For this reason, the following scoring system has been developed to help individuals, YORLMC as a whole, and constituent GPs identify where different roles may come into conflict.
+For this reason, we have developed the following scoring system to help representatives, YORLMC as a whole, and constituent GPs identify where different roles may come into conflict.
 GPs are commissioning services on behalf of their patients, providing some of those services, and deriving an income from so doing.